Dejiao2018/GrOWL/README.md

 Matplotlib 2.1.0
 Scikit-learn 0.19.1

-Our experiments were done on Ubuntu 16.04.3.
+Our experiments were done on Ubuntu 16.04.3 LTS.